-SUGGESTED GENERAL ELECTIVES (choose one): PHYS 121-4 Physics, BUS 111-3 Intro to Business, BUS 191-3 Financial Accounting, BUS 297-3 Business Law I. If no prior computer experience, IT 119-3 Basic Software Applications is recommended.
+SUGGESTED GENERAL ELECTIVES (choose one): PHYS 121-4 Physics, BUS 191-3 Financial Accounting, BUS 297-3 Business Law I. If no prior computer experience, IT 119-3 Basic Software Applications is recommended.

 SPECIAL FACILITIES: The Welding Lab is located in the Robert I. Gregg Technology Center.
 The well-equipped lab is updated and maintained for quality training and instruction.